chrisallenlane/watchtower/README.md

 an HTML report.
 Such a report can be a tremendous timesaver when scanning for a large number of signatures in large numbers of files.

-This report is especially useful when running dual monitors, such that you can have the report open on one monitor, and your preferred IDE open on the other.
+This report is especially useful when auditing while running dual monitors, such that you can have the report open on one monitor, and your preferred IDE open on the other.

 To generate the HTML report, run: